-Spawning will occur weekly, generally on Tuesdays and Wednesdays, starting on the 22nd of October.
+Spawning will occur weekly, generally on Tuesdays and Wednesdays, with a tentative starting date of October 19th.
 It will continue until late November or early December, as necessary to meet egg-take goals.

-CWT's on males will be read prior to matings to determine origin and age (we want to avoid using strays and jacks if possible).
+CWTs on males will be read prior to matings to determine origin and age (we want to avoid using strays and jacks if possible).
 This practice started with BY18 adults.
-We will continue to increase the percentage of four and five year old fish in the broodstock to offset the past high incorporation rate of jacks in the broodstock and the higher harvest rate of these older age classes in lower river fisheries.
-Also, the goal for BY19 is to continue the strategy for reducing the number of "true jacks or jills" (i.e. one-salt fish) in the broodstock.
-Fork length criteria for broodstock will be adjusted in season to reflect accurate size at age estimates.
+We will continue to increase the percentage of four and five-year-old fish in the broodstock to offset the past high incorporation rate of jacks in the broodstock and the higher harvest rate of these older age classes in lower river fisheries.
+Also, the goal for BY21 is to continue the strategy for reducing the number of "true jacks or jills" (i.e., one-salt fish) in the broodstock.

 Full exclusion of strays in broodstock is preferred to retain Snake River stock integrity.
-To abide by the US v Or agreement to reach eggtake goals, if broodstock limited, stray females may be included in broodstock as long as matings including a stray do not exceed 5% of the total numbers of matings at LFH.
-Strays will be incubated separately until we can determine if production goals can be met with Snake River origin females.
+To abide by the US v OR agreement to reach eggtake goals, if broodstock limited, stray females may be included in broodstock if matings including a stray do not exceed 5% of the total numbers of matings at LFH.
+Egg from stray females will be incubated separately until we can determine if production goals can be met with Snake River origin females.
 If the goals can be met without using stays, the progeny will be culled.
-Jills, (one salt fish), will not be used in production unless it has been determined that we are broodstock limited, but their eggs will be fertilized for fecundity estimates (part of a 5-year evaluation on fecundity).
+Jills will not be used in production unless it has been determined that we are broodstock limited.
 Jills that are spawned are to be mated with true adults.
-We desire to minimize the numbers of jills in the broodstock so they will be incubated separately until we can determine if production goals can be met with older aged females.
 If production goals can be met without using jills: 1) the progeny of jills will be culled after fecundity counts at eye up, or 2) released as unfed fry as they would be tagged by Parental Based Tagging (PBT), with option one as the top preference.
 See Table 5 for disposition of these unfed fry.
-If we are short on males during spawning, jacks may be used if they come from subvearling production groups.
+If we are short on males during spawning, jacks may be used if they come from subyearling production groups.
 Priority would be to keep known Snake River origin jills before keeping gametes from strays.